gkaf89/NCC-Trainings/docs/openmp/profiling.md

 ##### Intel VTune

- - Identifying the time consuming part in the code.
+ - Identify the time-consuming part of the code.
- - And also identify the cache misses and latency.
+ - Also, identify cache misses and latency.

 ???
 Info "Example: Intel VTune"